SomeWaffleGuy/tippyscript/README.md

 Be sure to install the Flatpak version of whatever theme you apply for a consistent look.

+### KDE Script

+This script is provided "as is" to an even greater extent than the rest.
+I don't use KDE, but it should work fine.

 # Additional Scripts
 If you use Debian (as I used to), check out the far lower quality;